ffanzhang/vim-airline-stopwatch/README.md

 | ------------- | ------------- |
 | [Pathogen] | `git clone https://github.com/ffanzhang/vim-airline-stopwatch ~/.vim/bundle/vim-airline-stopwatch`|
 | [Vundle] | `Plugin 'ffanzhang/vim-airline-stopwatch'` |
+- for Pathogen and zipped version, we can also place everything under ~/.vim/bundle, so the directory will look like ~/.vim/bundle/vim-airline-stopwatch/..

 # Usage
 ```